 I'm sure someone else has thought of this, or even created it, but this idea has been in my pattern basket since 1971.
 If you know of an 'original' creator of this exact pattern, please let me know so I can give them credit.

-(I use yellow) Chain 4, slip stitch connect to the first chain to make a little circle, chain 1, single crochet 8 stitches into the circle, tie on next color (I use white).
+(I use a yellow I have on hand - This is Caron Simply Soft.)
+Chain 4, slip stitch connect to the first chain to make a little circle, chain 1, single crochet 8 stitches into the circle, tie on next color (I use a white - keep your yarn type the same, so this is also Caron Simply Soft.).

 Slip Stitch to the first stitch to finish the circle, *chain 6, in the 4th chain from the hook triple crochet 1, in the next stitch in the chain double crochet 1, in the last stitch in the chain single crochet 1, slip stitch to the next stitch on the circle.*